grafana/tutorials/tutorials/build-a-panel-plugin.md

 Duration: 1

-Panels are the building blocks of Grafana, and allow you to visualize data in different ways.
-This tutorial gives you a hands-on walkthrough of creating your own panel from scratch.
+Panels are the building blocks of Grafana.
+They allow you to visualize data in different ways.
+While Grafana has several types of panels already built-in, you can also build your own panel, to add support other visualizations.

 For more information about panels, refer to the documentation on [Panels](https://grafana.com/docs/grafana/latest/guides/basic_concepts/#panel).